verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ### Specify a non-root user in the container image

 Unless otherwise specified, all containers run as the root user (UID 0).
-Most do not require this level of access and do so is considered a security risk.
+Most do not require this level of access, and it is considered a security risk.

 It is recommended that the image build explicitly creates an unprivileged non-root user and group and then uses that with the `USER` instruction.